foundry-9/f9-db/PLAN.md

   - Periodically fold log into snapshot to drop tombstones and stale versions.
   - Record last processed offset in manifest; use it to resume on startup.
 - **Indexes**:
-  - Tokenizer: lowercase, split on non-alphanumerics, optional min length; store tokens.
+  - Tokenizer: lowercase, split on non-alphanumerics, min length 2; stemming off by default; allow user hook for custom tokenizers.
   - Structure: `{ token: [id1, id2, ...] }` persisted as JSON with chunked arrays to avoid huge single strings.
   - Optional **prefix index**: store leading `N` chars token for starts-with queries.
   - Rebuild on demand or during compaction; incremental updates on CRUD.